 To learn more about Death Cafes visit www.deathcafe.com

-As part of The Art of Grieving Festival 2022 The Ollie Foundation is facilitating two Zentangle sessions.
-Each session will provide 90 minutes of calm where, regardless of artistic ability, participants can enjoy creating a unique and beautiful piece of art.
+As part of The Art of Grieving Festival 2022 The Ollie Foundation is facilitating a Zentangle session.
+The session will provide 90 minutes of calm where, regardless of artistic ability, participants can enjoy creating a unique and beautiful piece of art.
 Through their work, participants will consider that there are no mistakes, only opportunities, that we are all unique and we can all create something beautiful.
 No artistic skills are needed for this mindful art session that offers relaxation, connection and a metaphor for life.

 Five Days To Say Goodbye is a 20 minute screenplay based on Beverley Bishop's final days with her son Jess in the funeral home.
 In Beverley's words 'It is a story of love, loss and life after tragedy.
 It is a story I felt the need to tell, in the hope that it would help others.'